There are a number of ways you can self-assess your sustainability as a small business.

 I use Telstra as my phone and internet provider.
 As one of the largest ASX listed companies in Australia, they do the minimum required regarding sustainability targets and the environment.
 There are few alternative providers in Australia so Telstra it is for now.

 At this time I don’t own a car and don’t need one for work but I am planning on purchasing a car soon.
 I’ve lived car-free for many years, preferring to use public transport, ride my bike or walk.
 I’m happy without a car, even though public transport in Perth is massively inconvenient.
 Purchasing a car isn’t the best financial or environmental decision but with COVID-19, I’ve decided it would be prudent to have a car to ensure I can socially distance myself whenever necessary.
-So I’ll soon be buying a second hand car from a family member.
-I wish it was a Tesla or another EV but the cost is prohibitively expensive for me right now.
+So I’ll soon be buying a second-hand car from a family member.
+I wish it was an electric vehicle but the cost is prohibitively expensive for me right now.

 Financial and Legal Services